 After the boys left with the battalion, the Earl family joined their father in Missouri where they all found employment.
 The prospered here so well that when they departed with a company westward from Council bluffs, Iowa in June 1850, they were well equipped.
 They had several wagons, a number of horses, four ox teams, and four milk cows.
 Sarah’s father made a little churn into which they put cream from the night’s milk and the strippings from the morning’s milking.
 The churn was set in one of the wagons and the jolting movement as they traveled, churned the cream into butter.
 In the evening Sarah’s mother put a nice, fresh pat of butter before the Family for their supper.
 The entire Company would stop on Saturdays to bake bread, dry buffalo meat, and wash.
 Sundays they would rest and hold religious services.
 After arriving in the Salt lake Valley, Utah September 11, 1850, they had enough flour, hams and bacon to last them for over a year.

 With the Earl family, traveled a California bound emigrant who as a wonderful violinist.
 Sarah would never forget the sweet strains he drew form his violin in the wilderness.
 She would always remember the thunder and roar of the buffalo hoofs as they galloped in mad stamped over the hills with the Indians in pursuit.
-This young girl, so susceptible to the harmonies and dissonances of wilderness sound, grew to be the mother of musicians and music loving people.
+Nor at night when she would awake, find the campfires all out, the heavens jutted with a billion stars, and over the vast, vast prairies, hear the buffalo trailing, trailing by.
+Not at all strange is it that a young girl so susceptible to harmonies and dissonances of sound should grow up to be the mother of musician and music loving people."

 The Earl family, members of an ox train company under the charge of Captain David Evans, arrived safely in the Salt Lake Valley in September 1850.
 (David Evans is Ann Kelley Harris’ great, great, great grandfather)